transcriptaze/sn-vcv/README.md

 # sn-vcv

-VCV modules for sn experimental additive synthesizer
+A set of VCV modules for the sn experimental additive synthesizer.